-Norway in a Nutshell is one of the most popular tourist routes in Norway, it is a great way for families with kids to see some of the beauty in Norway The easy to follow Norway in a Nutshell with kids itinerary includes 3 train rides, a bus, and a ferry.
+Norway in a Nutshell is one of the most popular tourist routes in Norway, it is a great way to see Norway with kids.
+The easy to follow Norway in a Nutshell itinerary includes 3 train rides, a bus, and a ferry.
 It may sound daunting to do Norway in a Nutshell with children, toddlers or a baby but it is very easy to follow, well set up for families and almost impossible to miss a connection.
 Read on for the information you need to plan your own DIY Norway in a Nutshell with kids.
 An adventure to the land of Trolls, Waterfalls, and Fjords.

 It is possible to complete the Norway in a Nutshell tour in one day, starting out early from Oslo and returning on the overnight train from Bergen but I highly recommend you stay overnight in Flam and spend some time in Bergen.